Nose Job Basics

 Nose Job Recovery

 After a nose job, people usually wear a nasal splint for the first week.
+You will need to keep your head elevated for at least 24 hours after the operation.
 You can expect swelling and some bruising around the eyes after surgery that will begin to improve after the third day.
-It can, though, last up to two weeks.
+It can last up to 2 weeks.

-You should avoid strenuous activity for three to six weeks after surgery.
-You may return to your social activities as soon as within two to three weeks without any recognizable signs that you had a procedure done.
+You should avoid strenuous activity for 3 to 6 weeks after surgery.
+You may return to your social activities as soon as within 2 to 3 weeks without any recognizable signs that you had a procedure done.